Skip to main content

 • Vector search, also known as "semantic search".
 Text documents are converted into vectors of numbers using embedding models.
 It then finds and ranks documents based on the cosine similarity or other similarity/distance measures between the query vector and document vectors, thus capturing deeper semantic meanings.

 • Hybrid.
-Combining multiple methods usually improves the effectiveness of the search.
+Combining multiple search methods (e.g., full-text + vector) usually improves the effectiveness of the search.

-This page will focus solely on vector search.
+Currently, this page focuses mostly on vector search.
 Full-text and hybrid search are currently supported only by Azure AI Search integration, see AzureAiSearchContentRetriever for more details.
 We plan to expand the RAG toolbox to include full-text and hybrid search in the near future.

 Easy RAG